-USB microphones have been constantly on the rise in the past few years.
-It’s not hard to imagine why: beginner musicians on a budget are often tempted to buy such a mic, as it saves them from the cost of buying an additional sound card.
+USB microphones have continuously been on the rise in the past few years.
+It’s not hard to imagine why: beginner musicians on a budget are often tempted to buy such a mic, as it saves them from the cost of purchasing an additional sound card.
 Another reason is that USB microphones are all-around mics that, besides recording music, are useful for gaming, podcasting as well as online meetings.

-The versatility of the USB microphones has led to a large increase in the models that are manufactured: a simple Google search will provide you with dozens of different USB mics, some of which are ridiculously cheap, while others are extremely pricey.
+The versatility of the USB microphones has led to a significant increase in the models that are manufactured: a simple Google search will provide you with dozens of different USB mics, some of which are ridiculously cheap, while others are extremely pricey.
 This is a result of the technology improvement that led to high-quality USB mics that can be used for high-fidelity musical recordings.

 So, if you are looking for a USB microphone to use with your computer, how can you decide which one is for you?
 To help you with this task, I have gathered a list of the 10 best USB microphones that you can currently find on the market.
 Each one has its advantages and drawbacks listed, so that you know exactly what every mic’s specifications mean.
 There is certainly a mic for everyone among these ten, so read on!